BiomedicalMachineLearning/SpaMTP/README.md

 <!-- badges: end -->

-The goal of SpaMTP is to integrate tools previously designed for analysing different spatial metabolomic, transcriptomic and proteomic data together into a user-freindly package.
-This will allow users to seamlessly transition, integrate and co-analyse multimodality datasets in particularly focusing on metabolomic/transcriptomics integration.
+SpaMTP is an *R* based wrapper package for [*Seurat*](https://satijalab.org/seurat/) for the analysis of spatial metabolomic data.
+This user-freindly package contains various function for the analysis, integration and visalisation of multi-modal datasets, in particularly focusing on metabolomic/transcriptomics integration.
 This package includes various functions to preform pre-processing, spatial visualisation, various down-stream biological centered analyses, data integration and data export of Spatial Metabolomic data.
 In